 No. The reviewed official rights source points to ELTA as the rights holder, while Hami Video functions as a distribution and streaming route for ELTA channels.

 Yes.
-Hami Video's ELTA channel pages say they support phone, tablet, computer and TV viewing.
+Hami Video's ELTA channel pages say they support phone, tablet, computer and TV viewing, and Hami's FAQ gives more detail for supported TV App devices.

 Conclusion